Amazon Drops Plans For New York Headquarters

 "After much thought and deliberation, we've decided not to move forward with our plans to build a headquarters for Amazon in Long Island City, Queens," Amazon said in a statement on Thursday.

-An Amazon spokeswoman told NPR that Amazon plans no further negotiations with city and state officials in New York, where the company has faced scathing criticism in recent City Council hearings.
+An Amazon spokeswoman told NPR that the company plans no further negotiations with city and state officials in New York, where the firm has faced scathing criticism in recent City Council hearings.
 Local union leaders had organized protests against the company.
 The state's Senate leader also recently nominated an ardent critic of Amazon's deal to the state board that had control over Amazon's plan for Queens.

 "A number of state and local politicians have made it clear that they oppose our presence and will not work with us to build the type of relationships that are required to go forward with the project we and many others envisioned in Long Island City," the company added, citing a recent poll it had commissioned showing that the majority of New Yorkers supported Amazon's presence.